DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 Ref: [`dkhm-2.6.xsd`](https://raw.githubusercontent.com/DK-Hostmaster/epp-xsd-files/auth_id/dkhm-2.6.xsd)

+:warning: The reference and file mentioned above is not similar to the 2.6 version available in production, so this file will be re-versioned upon release.

 ## Scenario Matrix

 These matrixes aims to describe the outcome of different scenarios based on the relevant parameters.